 The Best Place to Live in University City

-Graduate students seeking the best place to live in University City will rest easy when finding the University City Lofts.
-As newly renovated apartments, the University City Lofts offer the best of many worlds for students looking to balance work, a social life and time for deep study and concentration.
+Graduate students seeking the best place to live in University City will rest easy when finding the University City Apartments.
+As newly renovated apartments, the University City Apartments offer the best of many worlds for students looking to balance work, a social life and time for deep study and concentration.